KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user right-clicks on the quiz, this will pop up a new menu near the mouse.
 On the new menu the user right-clicks on “Modifica” to manage a quiz’s content.
-2. The program opens a new page with a intuitive form where the user can freely customize the quiz and then submit the changes.
+2. The program displays a new page with a intuitive form where the user can freely customize the quiz and then submit the changes.

 **Alternate path**: